jarviscanada/jarvis_data_eng_BrandonAngod/core_java/twitter/README.md

 # Introduction
-This application utilizes Twitters REST API in order to create, read, and delete tweets on twitter using HTTP Clients to send and receive data it.
+This application utilizes Twitter's REST API in order to create, read, and delete tweets on twitter using HTTP Clients to send and receive data it.
 The program will deal with the API using HTTPHandler and handle the information by converting it into a variable.
 It will then return the user the information retrieved in clean into a clean and easy to read JSON file.
 The project is built using Maven and Tested using Mockito and Junit.
 After testing it was deployed to a docker container.

 # Quick Start
 - In order to package the program enter either command into the console